 Acknowledgments.
 We would like to thank the PC members and the additional reviewers for their timely reviewing work, our invited speakers for delivering keynote presentations at the workshop, and the authors and participants for contributing to the workshop program.
-We would also like to thank the organizers of LPNMR 2013 for hosting the WoMO workshop, the IAOA and SINTELNET for their generous financial support, and the EasyChair developers for greatly simplifying the work of the program committee.
+We would also like to thank the organizers of the ICBO/FOIS conferences for hosting the WoMO workshop, the IAOA for complimentary registration of invited speakers and one organizer, and the EasyChair developers for greatly simplifying the work of the program committee.